Xintong7EDU/Dr-Fei-Demo/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Database Error Logging

+The Supabase schema now includes an `error_log` table used to capture database errors.
+Triggers on `meetings`, `meeting_notes`, and `qna_entries` insert the error message and timestamp whenever an unexpected failure occurs during an insert, update, or delete.
+Review this table to debug failed operations.